Start Here

 What if I already have labs?

-Existing labs are often very helpful and may reduce the need for additional testing.
+Existing labs are often helpful and may reduce the need for additional testing.

 How quickly will I see results?

-Progress depends on many factors, including starting point, primary drivers, and consistency.
+Progress depends on starting point, primary drivers, consistency, and capacity.
 The goal is steady, sustainable improvement.